guangjieguo/latent-diffusion/README.md

 # latent-diffusion
 This is for an assignment for my Deep Learning class.
 What I did is doing latent diffusion from scratch. smallNORB Dataset is used to train the neural networks.
-The project has been done by the following steps.
+The project has been done by following steps.

 1. Use the neural network in example3autoenc.py and smallnorb.data to train a model for copying images.
 Then, the saved net can be divided at the fully